garagisti/garagisti.github.io/_drafts/2017-09-05-sending-emails-from-terminal-in-osx-sierra.md

 For now, let's just focus on sending emails.

-Basically, we will be using a pre-established gmail account to act as the sever to send emails.
+Basically, we will be using a postfix, which is the service used by mail, to send an email via a pre-established gmail account (although it could easily be your ISP) to act as the sever to send emails.
+You may need root access to create / edit files under postfix.

+**Step 1:**
+Edit the main.cf file under /etc/postfix
+'$ cd /etc/postfix'